AzureCosmosDB/cosmosdb-chat-history-langchaingo/README.md

 Make sure to note the Azure OpenAI resource endpoint and API key, as you will need them to configure the application.

-> If you choose a different LLM and embedding model, you will need to make slight changes to the code TODO link.
+> If you choose a different LLM and embedding model, you will need to make slight changes to the code - [check this part in server.go](https://github.com/AzureCosmosDB/cosmosdb-chat-history-langchaingo/blob/main/server/server.go#L90)

 ## Running the Application